 What is death in service insurance?

-- You may not know who will receive this benefit if you die, as they often fall under a discretionary trust
+- You may not know who’ll receive this benefit if you die, as the benefit may fall under a discretionary trust

 - You cannot typically assign this benefit to cover mortgage payments

-Since death in service is a benefit, the full details will vary massively depending on who your employer is and the overall value of your benefits package.
+Since death in service is a benefit, the full details will vary depending on your employer and the overall value of your benefits package.